Welcome to our blog! We share the charm and differences of traditional Japanese fashion, including Kimono, Yukata, and Furisode.

 Q What’s the difference between hakama and kimono?

 A kimono (着物) is the full-length base robe covering your whole body.
 Hakama is a separate over-garment worn from the waist down, on top of the kimono.
-They’re often worn together.
+They’re often worn together — see how a kimono and hakama layer for the full picture, or our guide to the main types of kimono if you’re still sorting out the robe itself.

 Q Kimono vs yukata vs hakama — what’s the difference?